Abiesio/flight_planner/README.md

 * For file-based storage (both loading and saving) (+2 pt)
 * For SQL-based storage (both loading and saving) (+2 pt)
 * For correct and passing unit tests (test_services.py) (+1 pt)

+**NOTE**: In case you're providing multiple storage mechanisms, your services layer should select the appropriate data store (In memory / File-based / SQL-based) based on the value of the `DATA_STORE` environment variable.
+If `DATA_STORE` is not set, or `inmemory`, use the In Memory store.
+If it is equal to `file`, use the File-based store.
+If it is equal to `sql`, use the SQL-based store.

+**NOTE**: Your data stores should have only optional arguments, thus allowing instantiation without any arguments.

 ## Installation